Sage-Bionetworks/schemas-test/README.md

 Templates for adding new terms are included in the `term-templates/` folder.

-To register these schemas in Synapse, we run `synapsify-format.sh` and then `register-schemas.R`.
-The shell script creates the appropriate request body format to be sent to the schema API endpoints.
-In the future when the programmatic clients have functions for registering schemas, they can hopefully handle that and we should be able to skip the `synapsify-format.sh` step.
+To register these schemas in Synapse `register-schemas.R`.

 Each project can use these terms to build a schema or set of schemas to validate annotations.
 By referencing the terms that are registered in Synapse, we can